onethawt/idaplugins-list/README.md

 * [Bin Sourcerer](https://github.com/BinSigma/BinSourcerer): BinSourcerer (a.k.a RE-Source Online) is an assembly to source code matching framework for binary auditing and malware analysis.

+* [collabREate](http://www.idabook.com/collabreate/): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.

 * [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.

 * [Data Xref Counter](https://github.com/onethawt/idapyscripts): Enumerates all of the the x-references in a specific segment and counts the frequency of usage.
 The plugin displays the data in QtTableWidget and lets the user filter and sort the references.
 You can also export the data to a CSV file.